-When it comes to dining al fresco in the summer months, I just can't get enough!
+This antipasto dinner idea is one of my favorites.
+When it comes to dining al fresco in the summer months, I just can’t get enough!
 Eating outside forces you to keep it simple and not spend a lot of time in the kitchen.
-Sometimes the best meals are those served on just one big platter that everyone can pick from - like this amazing antipasto plate made by my mother-in-law!
+Sometimes the best meals are those served on just one big platter that everyone can pick from – like this amazing Italian mezze platter made by my mother-in-law!

 We recently visited her in Arizona, where she has this little patio that is to die for.
 The first thing I want to do when I visit to her house is sit outside there with a glass of wine (and let the kids play with grandma – ha ha!).

 My mother-in-law had already purchased all the goodies for an Italian antipasto platter, so I asked if we could have dinner outside and shoot some photos for my blog.
 She was game!

 While she was busy preparing the platter, I got to work doing what I love best – table styling!
 I kept the decor simple, just like the food.
 I cut a palm frond from one of her plants and stuck it in a pretty glass hurricane:

 We used single leaves from the frond to tie around the napkins for a simple napkin ring: